Nandini-Mahurkar/nandini-dataviz-portfolio/final-project-part-one.md

 # As a user I want....

 As a reader, I want to learn more about the safety of protein supplements that I regularly consume so that I can make the right consumer choices for my health and safety.
-I can do this by learning more about the QC in different popular supplement brands.
+I can do this by learning more about the Quality Control in different popular supplement brands.

 ## Initial sketches
-The following sketches represent the whey protein usage in India as well as the Differnces that were present between the Labels and detected protein.
+The following sketches represent the whey protein usage in India as well as the differences that were present between the Labels and detected protein.
 These are my initial sketches that I plan on using for developing my case.

+(The red bars represent the protein labels that showed the greatest differences)

 ![graph](labelled_detected_protein.png)

+I have included the second chart to show that the protein market in India is continuously rising.
+As we can see, a huge number of people are consuming protein, and so a quality control mechanism is indeed essential.

 ![graph](whey_usage.png)